Treatment Center Setting

-Located on a gated 3.5-acre campus in the Hollywood Hills, The Hills is an exclusive rehab center offering medical detox, residential treatment, and outpatient programs for individuals struggling with addiction, including process addictions and eating disorders, and dual diagnosis.
+Located on a gated 3.5-acre campus in the Hollywood Hills, The Hills is an exclusive rehab center offering medical detox, residential treatment, and outpatient programs for individuals struggling with addiction, including process addictions, eating disorders, and dual diagnosis.

 TREATMENT & ASSESSMENT

-The Hills aims to provide individualized treatment that puts the client at the center of their own recovery, and treats any underlying trauma.
+The Hills aims to provide individualized treatment that puts the client at the center of their own recovery while treating any underlying trauma.